-We have also initiated Phase 2 clinical development of AKB-6548 for the treatment of anemia in patients undergoing dialysis, the second indication we plan to pursue.
+We are currently in Phase 2 clinical development of AKB-6548 for the treatment of anemia in patients undergoing dialysis, the second indication we plan to pursue.
 The results from that study are expected in the third quarter of 2015.
 Assuming these results are positive, we expect to initiate our Phase 3 program of AKB-6548 in dialysis-dependent patients in 2016.

 We have commenced discussions with United States and European regulatory authorities regarding the design of our Phase 3 program.
-These discussions are ongoing, and will not be finalized until after our end of Phase 2 meeting with the U.S. Food and Drug Administration, or FDA, in the second quarter of 2015, as well as our formal scientific advice meeting with the European Medicines Agency, which we expect to occur in the third quarter of 2015.
+These discussions are ongoing.
 The elements of our global Phase 3 program will be determined over the course of these discussions, with the goal of harmonizing a single, global Phase 3 program.
-We expect the program to include a cardiovascular outcomes study and, based on guidance from FDA, we may use an active or placebo control depending on the outcome of additional discussions with global regulatory authorities.
+We expect these discussions to be finalized in the third quarter of this year and that we will begin enrolling patients in our Phase 3 program before the end of 2015.